pdfclown/pdfclown-common/docs/coding.md

     - **containing ancillary testing code**: `mainCodePackage '._' ancillarySubPackagePart ('.' subPackage)*`

-      Ancillary testing code is every piece of code (sample objects, mocks specific to a tested part, etc.) which is NOT intended for reuse within the current testing suite.
+      Ancillary testing code is every piece of code (sample objects, mocks specific to a tested part, ...) which is NOT intended for reuse within the current testing suite.
 SHALL be prefixed by single underscore (to avoid ambiguities with main-code packages).

       Example:
       <pre>